Going to a Speech Therapist

 The "treatment" for speech problems is practice.
-If a kid has trouble with articulation or fluency, the therapist will spend time showing him or her how to make the proper sounds.
+If kids have trouble with articulation or fluency, the therapist will spend time showing them how to make the proper sounds.
 The therapist will demonstrate the sounds and ask the kid to try to copy them.
 That means copying the way the therapist moves the lips, mouth, and tongue to make the right sound.

 Mirrors can be helpful here.
-The therapist might ask the kid to make these sounds while looking in the mirror.
+The therapist might ask a kid to make these sounds while looking in the mirror.
 Some therapists use games to make this practice more fun.

 How Long Will Treatment Last?

 Some treatments are short and others are longer.
-It depends on the problem the kid is working on.
-A kid might see the therapist once a week or a few times a week.
+It depends on the problem a kid is working on.
+Kids might see a speech therapist once a week or a few times a week.
 Treatment can take a few weeks, a few months, or a few years.

 If you have speech problem, the best advice is to practice, practice, practice.
 Find time to work on the skills the therapist has shown you.
 Maybe spend some time before bed practicing in front of a mirror.
 Ask your parent to work with you.